This post continues the lessons learned from my wife’s car accident story.

 Accident forgiveness has become extremely popular in the auto insurance industry as a means to attract and retain loyal (and safe) customers, and a number of companies now offer some variation (which can vary from state to state):

 Liberty Mutual: This is our personal insurer.
 Because we had zero accident or citations in a long time, we were eligible for accident forgiveness with Liberty Mutual.
 There was no additional charge for accident forgiveness.
-With Liberty Mutual, you are eligible with 3 years of no citations and 5 years of no accidents, regardless of when you switched to them.
+With Liberty Mutual, you are eligible with 5 years of accident and violation-free driving, regardless of when you switched to them.

-Nationwide: Nationwide accident forgiveness is an option you buy and can be used on one accident per policy.
+Nationwide: Nationwide accident forgiveness is an option you buy and can be used on only one accident per policy.
 If you have 5 years without an accident, you can get a 10% discount.